 Since the program focuses on providing safe housing, the Section 8 application process also requires all adult applicants to undergo a criminal background check.
 It's important to fill out your application as thoroughly as possible to avoid any delays in processing.

 Housing assistance is in demand, and this demand often exceeds the available Section 8 funding in many areas.
 As a result, long waiting periods for Section 8 housing are not uncommon.
-If you’re found to be eligible for subsidized senior housing but no vouchers are available, you will be put on a waitlist.
+If youâre found to be eligible for subsidized senior housing but no vouchers are available, you will be put on a waitlist.
 Once your name comes up on the list, your housing authority will contact you and provide you with a housing voucher.
 Housing authorities have the right to prioritize certain waitlisted families, such as those who are homeless or living in unsafe or unsanitary housing conditions.

 What is the difference between the Section 8 and Section 202 programs?

-Like the Section 202 Supportive Housing for the Elderly program, the Section 8 housing program is designed for people with low income.
-It serves not only older adults, but also people with disabilities and families.
-However, Section 202 is more specific in who it benefits.
+But Section 202 is more specific in who it benefits.
 This program was specially created to help households with older adults (age 62+) access affordable dwellings.
 Additionally, Section 8 participants have their choice of housing options, while Section 202 participants are limited to specific approved properties.

-“Older adults today want and deserve to be able to age in place,” says Gaines.
-“But to do so, they need to have housing that’s safe, comfortable, and reasonably priced.
-Housing assistance programs like Section 8 play a major role in helping older Americans stay in their homes for as long as possible.”
+Older adults today wantâand deserveâthe opportunity to age in place.
+But staying in the home you love requires housing that is safe, comfortable, and affordable.
+Housing assistance programs such as Section 8 can play an important role in helping older adults remain in their homes for as long as possible.

-Learn more about senior housing assistance
+Where can I learn more about senior housing assistance?

-Get additional details about the Section 8 Housing Choice Voucher Program —including how to apply—with NCOA's online tool.
-BenefitsCheckUp® connects millions of older adults and people with disabilities with benefits programs that can help them worry less and age better.
+Get more details about the Section 8 Housing Choice Voucher Program âincluding how to applyâwith NCOA's online tool.
+BenefitsCheckUpÂź connects millions of older adults and people with disabilities with benefits programs that can help them worry less and age better.

 How can you take part?
-Just visit BenefitsCheckUp.org and enter your ZIP code.
-While you’re there, browse other money-saving programs that can help you pay for medications, food, transportation, and more.
+Just visit BenefitsCheckUp.org and enter your ZIP code to get started.
+While youâre there, browse other money-saving programs that can help you afford medications, food, transportation, and more.